-- i) The competition problem statement will change on an annual or biennial basis. - ii) The cube's frame can be reused from year to year as long as the manufacturing method, cost, materials of construction, and any other relevant information is included in the EDP and capital cost of the new cube. - iii) Reuse of any internals from a previous cube must be tested at any new process conditions and shown to be chemically compatible with any new chemicals.
+- i) The competition problem statement will change on an annual or biennial basis. - ii) The cube's frame can be reused from year to year as long as the manufacturing method, cost, materials of construction, and any other relevant information is included in the EDP and capital cost of the new cube. - iii) Reuse of any internals from a previous cube must be tested at any new process conditions and shown to be chemically compatible with any new chemicals. - iv) Returning teams are not allowed to use a previous design and must display an appreciable change.

-15) Team Member Status and Conduct
+14) Team Member Status and Conduct